-If a player has taken off and landed but his/her momentum causes him/her to contact an opponent who has taken a legal guarding position beyond the landing place, the jumper is responsible for the contact.
+If a player has taken off and landed but momentum causes contact with an opponent who has taken a legal guarding position beyond the landing place, the jumper is responsible for the contact.

 An opponent may not move into the path of a player after that player has jumped into the air.